rasulkireev/gpw/content/articles/selling-an-info-product.md

 ### Should I pre-sell?
 **Advantages**:
 * best form of product validation
 * you'll make more money since you can talk about your product more often.
+With every updateCreated, for instance.
-With every update, for instance.
+* you'll make more money since you can talk about your product more often.
+With every updateCreated, for instance.
 * more motivation to finish

 **Disadvantages**